Multiple target tracking based on sets of trajectories: Conclusions

 \section{Conclusions}

-In this paper we have proposed the set of trajectories as the state variable and have indicated how to use Mahler's RFS framework on this variable to perform Bayesian inference.
-This enables us to answer all trajectory related questions \cite{Godsill04} from the multitrajectory PDF and define metrics with physical interpretation \cite{Rahmathullah16_prov2}, which can be used to obtain optimal estimators and evaluate algorithms in a theoretically sound way.
-Therefore, sets of trajectories along with Mahler's RFS framework enable us to perform all the tasks of MTT in a Bayesian way, which cannot be handled with previously proposed labelled representations.
+In this paper, we have proposed the set of trajectories as the variable of interest in MTT and have indicated how to use Mahler's RFS framework on this variable to fully characterise the MTT problem with targets without a priori identification.
+Using the multitrajectory density on sets of trajectories, we can answer all trajectory related questions.
+Set of trajectories also enable us to define metrics with physical interpretation, which can be used to obtain optimal estimators and evaluate algorithms.
+Therefore, sets of trajectories along with Mahler's RFS framework enable us to perform all the tasks of MTT.

-We have also derived a conjugate multitrajectory PDF used obtain the multitrajectory filtering PDF for the standard measurement model.
-With this, we have clarified that labels correspond to hidden variables that appear in the hypothesis set but not in the state variable.
-If the birth process is an IID cluster, labels do not necessarily form part of the hypothesis set and we can lower the number of hypotheses by not using them.
-We have also provided relations with other labelled and unlabelled RFS models and illustrated via simulations how to perform MTT using sets of trajectories.
+We have also derived a conjugate multitrajectory density that gives rise to the trajectory $\mathrm{MBM}_{01}$ filter to compute multitrajectory filtering density.
+In addition, we have described relations with other labelled and unlabelled RFS models and MHT.
+Finally, we have illustrated via simulations how we can perform MTT using sets of trajectories.

+Future work includes the specification of the measure theory aspects for sets of trajectories, the development of computationally efficient algorithms for MTT based on sets of trajectories and the inclusion of target spawning.

 \appendices{}